springload/awesome-wagtail/README.md

 ### Podcasts

 - [Podcast.\_\_init\_\_ Episode 58 - Wagtail with Tom Dyson](https://www.pythonpodcast.com/episodepage/episode-58-wagtail-with-tom-dyson) - In this episode Tom Dyson explains how Wagtail came to be created, what sets it apart from other options, and when you should implement it for your projects.
-- [Django Chat: Wagtail CMS - Tom Dyson](https://django-chat.simplecast.com/episodes/wagtail-cms-tom-dyson) - An interview with Tom Dyson on Wagtail, the leading Django-based CMS used by tens of thousands of organizations including Google, NASA, and the British NHS.
+- [Django Chat E9: Wagtail CMS - Tom Dyson](https://djangochat.com/episodes/wagtail-cms-tom-dyson) - An interview with Tom Dyson on Wagtail, the leading Django-based CMS used by tens of thousands of organizations including Google, NASA, and the British NHS.
-- [Django Chat: Dawn Wages](https://djangochat.com/episodes/wagtail-react-gatsby-dawn-wages-RaD8k37m) - An interview with Dawn Wages, a core Wagtail team member.
+- [Django Chat E84: Dawn Wages](https://djangochat.com/episodes/wagtail-react-gatsby-dawn-wages-RaD8k37m) - An interview with Dawn Wages, a core Wagtail team member.
 Discussion about Wagtail, React and Gatsby.
-- [Django Chat: Thibaud Colas](https://djangochat.com/episodes/thibaud-colas-2025-dsf-board-nominations) - An interview with a core team member of Wagtail, discussing the current status of Django, upcoming DSF Board elections, Wagtail roadmap & community opportunities.
+- [Django Chat E168: Thibaud Colas](https://djangochat.com/episodes/thibaud-colas-2025-dsf-board-nominations) - An interview with a core team member of Wagtail, discussing the current status of Django, upcoming DSF Board elections, Wagtail roadmap & community opportunities.

 ### Videos

 - [Learn Wagtail](https://learnwagtail.com/) - Regular video tutorials about all aspects of Wagtail.
-- [Wagtail screencasts: Creating and displaying pages in Wagtail](https://www.youtube.com/watch?v=o_dFgr8HZYU) - This video will show you how to create and display pages using the Wagtail CMS.
-- [Draftail extensions – custom entities tutorial](https://www.youtube.com/watch?v=nCMgoTerEb4) - Step-by-step tutorial to make extensions for Draftail.
 - [Wagtail Wednesdays #01 - Adding Help Text to Improve Wagtail Editor Experience](https://www.youtube.com/watch?v=ciYNMcv3lE0) - Catherine talks you through the steps you can take to add some useful supplementary text fields to the Wagtail admin.
 - [Wagtail Wednesdays #02 - Customising Rich Text Features in Wagtail](https://www.youtube.com/watch?v=ei7ot_Wry3o) - Catherine talks you through the steps you can take to customise your rich text editors to control which features are available to your content editors.
 - [Wagtail Wednesdays #03 - Using tabs to create a cleaner admin interface](https://www.youtube.com/watch?v=uZc0aZrHtQw) - Chris talks you through using tabs to organise fields.